 Overall, our cart abandonment emails made up just under 2% of our total revenues generated from email marketing for the quarter.
 Not bad at all for a set-it-and-forget-it system.

+Email marketing is an important component of any eCommerce marketing plan.
 In the next three months, we’ll be working to really build out our segmented email marketing campaigns and optimize our abandonment recovery emails to get those close to the 10% to 15% average.
 I’ll be excited to share our results with you come October!

 Until then, I’m happy to answer any questions you may have – just leave them in the comments section below.